On the coherence conjecture of Pappas and Rapoport: Introduction

 The paper has two appendices.
 The first one, \S \ref{lines on local models}, calculates the line bundles on the local models for the ramified unitary groups.
 The study of these local models are the main motivation for Pappas and Rapoport to make the coherence conjecture.
-Since their original conjecture is not as stated in our main theorem, we explained in this appendix why our main theorem is correct for the applications to local models.
-The second appendix (\S \ref{recol}) contains certain algebro-geometrical constructions used in the main body of the paper.
+Since their original conjecture is not as stated in our main theorem, we explain in this appendix why our main theorem is correct for the applications to local models.
+The second appendix (\S \ref{recol}) collects and strengthens some results, which already exist in literature, in a form needed in the main body of the paper.